freenas/freenas-docs/userguide/network.rst

 interface.
 This allows for a few vital functions, such as checking the log, accessing the BIOS setup, and powering on the system without requiring physical access to the system.
-It can also be used to allow another person remote access to the system in order to assist with a configuration or troubleshooting issue.
+It can also be used to allow another person remote access to the system to assist with a configuration or troubleshooting issue.
 #endif truenas